Covid-19 Delta: Prime Minister Jacinda Ardern reveals NZ moves to new traffic light settings on Friday - NZ Herald

 The announcement comes as the Delta outbreak continues to spread slowly but steadily across the country, with 182 new cases today.
 There are now 93 people in hospital - up 11 from yesterday - and 10 in ICU.

-Ardern addressed the Omicron variant at the press conference.
-She said New Zealand did not have the new variant but it was a reminder why strong, ongoing pandemic responses were needed.
+Ardern, in addressing the Omicron variant, said New Zealand did not have the new variant but it was a reminder why strong, ongoing pandemic responses were needed.

 Some countries have had to stand up borders or reopen quarantine facilities.